scubamaster98/CustomHUD/README.md

 ## Todo

-• Fix bugs
+• Fix any remaining bugs

-• Auto updates
+• Maybe improve compatibility

-• Maybe replace callsign with the infamy icon(s) if the player has an infamy
+• Maybe replace callsign with the infamy icon(s) if the player has an infamy (with support for Infamy 4.0 mod)

 ## Known bugs